treboryatska/gitdao/README.md

     CFR -->|Verifies| daoContributors
 ```

-New contributors and therefore ownwer will come over the repository, so we need a way for Github users to link there public keys to that user.
+New contributors and therefore owner will come over the repository, so we need a way for Github users to link there public keys to that user.
 For this we would have to create a `daoContributors.txt` file in the root of the repository.
 This file will have a content like:

 ```
 Min 0x327a12059118e599059f432f238B54090c5bDC2D
 Idr 0x2574806fD47E49A53dC2bB0b5f5c12Ecb445CDa4
 ```

 Note1: We will have to look at all git history of this file, not just the last version of it, to avoid someone adding their public key and then removing it.
-Also tokens can be transfered between users.
+Also tokens can be transferred between users.
 So CPC will check the balance of all address linked to that user. (*pending to improve*)

 Note2: When `daoContributions.txt` is read it should only consider an address of a user if it was written by the same user.
 This is to avoid someone adding someone else's address to the file.